-Capital expenditures were \$17.9 million in 2013, compared to \$13.4 million in 2012 and \$10.1 million in 2011.
+Capital expenditures were \$10.7 million in 2014, compared to \$17.9 million in 2013 and \$13.4 million in 2012.
+In 2014 approximately \$3.2 million was for improvements to, and reconfiguring of, the Company's Manatee County facility originally constructed in 1997.
+Changes to this facility are expected to create operational efficiencies and productivity gains with regard to the Company's high-volume cartridge valve line.
+The remainder is made up primarily of purchases of machinery and equipment.
 Included in capital expenditures for 2013 and 2012 were approximately \$10.6 million and \$7.3 million, respectively, relating to the new Sarasota facility.
 Additionally, approximately \$1.4 million and \$1.0 million for an expansion and update of our U.K. facility was included in 2013 and 2012, respectively.
-Included in capital expenditures for the year ended December 31, 2011 was a building expansion of \$1.0 million and an infrastructure utility building of \$3.0 million.
-The remaining expenditures consisted of purchases of machinery and equipment.

-Capital expenditures for 2014 are estimated to be \$10.0 million, which includes approximately \$2.0 million for the renovation of the Company's Manatee County facility originally constructed in 1997, with the remainder primarily consisting of purchases of machinery and equipment.
+Capital expenditures for 2015 are estimated to be \$8.0 million, primarily consisting of purchases of machinery and equipment.